JakePatolilic/todo-list-app/README.md

 - run cp .env.example .env to create a .env file

 ## Setups
+- make sure apache and mysql is running
 - copy the content of .env.example and paste it in .env
 - run php artisan key:generate
 - run php artisan migrate